fhidalgor/mutagenesis_visualization/README.md

 ## Documentation

-You can find the documentation [here] (https://mutagenesis-visualization.readthedocs.io/en/latest/)
+You can find the documentation [here](https://mutagenesis-visualization.readthedocs.io/en/latest/).

 ## Tutorial

 There are 6 jupyter notebooks in the folder mutagenesis_visualization/tutorial that go through the basics on how to use the software.
-You can access to them via [mybinder] (https://mybinder.org/v2/gh/fhidalgor/mutagenesis_visualization/HEAD?filepath=mutagenesis_visualization%2Ftutorial%2F)
+You can access to them via [mybinder(https://mybinder.org/v2/gh/fhidalgor/mutagenesis_visualization/HEAD?filepath=mutagenesis_visualization%2Ftutorial%2F).